 Mattress protectors don’t have sides

-If you use a mattress protector, flip your mattress like you normally would.
+If you use a mattress protector, then flip your mattress like you normally would.